snap-stanford/snap-python-64/doc/source/reference/table.rst

          Selects rows which satisfy an atomic compare operation, *Cmp*, of type :class:`TPredComp`. *Cmp* must be one of LT, LTE, EQ, NEQ, GTE, GT, SUBSTR, or SUPERSTR.
-The selected row indices are stored in *SelectedRows*, a :class:`TIntV`.
+The selected row indices are stored in *SelectedRows*, a :class:`TInt64V`.
 If *Remove* is True, rows that do not match the predicate are removed.

       .. describe:: SelectAtomicFltConst(Attr, Val, Cmp, SelectedTable)